Skip to Content

 4. Give the sync a name.

-5. Set a schedule — Daily is a good starting point.
-You can also choose to run it manually.
+5. Set a schedule: Daily is a good starting point.
+You can also set No schedule and trigger runs manually.

-6. Click Schedule and Run to start the sync immediately.
+6. Click Save and run to start the sync immediately.

 For a more detailed walkthrough of sync options, see Setting up a Sync.